 Fierce, FLAT, Forward is a Facebook support group for women at different points of their breast cancer journey who are either flat, going flat, or wanting to research/explore “living the FLAT life”—whether or not they choose to present as such in their daily lives.

-It is for the survivor, the previvor, and for the newly diagnosed.
+It is for the survivor, the previvor, and the newly diagnosed.
 It is for the “reconstructed” and then DE-reconstructed, the implanted and then explanted, the revisioned and revised, and the re-re-revised.

-Ultimately, and by design, it is a group for the FIERCE, the FLAT, and the ever moving FORWARD! #TheFLATRevolutionIsNOW
+Ultimately, and by design, it is a group for the FIERCE, the FLAT, and the ever-moving FORWARD! #TheFLATRevolutionIsNOW

-Fierce, FLAT, Forward was founded in 2019 by Christy Avila, NPOAS VP, and now has over 9,700 members and growing.
+Fierce, FLAT, Forward was founded in 2019 by Christy Avila, NPOAS VP, and as of 2025 has over 15,000 members and growing.

 To join, click here or scan the QR Code

-Group Management Policy
+Group Management Policies

-1. Purpose of Policy
+Purpose of Policy

-The purpose of this policy is to clearly delineate the manner of operation of, and to provide governance direction to leadership of, the private Facebook support group, Fierce, FLAT, Forward (“FFF”).
+The purpose of this policy is to clearly delineate the manner of operation of, and to provide governance direction to leadership of, the private Facebook support group, Fierce Flat Forward (“FFF”).
 As an official entity (program) of Not Putting on a Shirt (“NPOAS”), a registered 501(c)(3) charity, FFF shall be managed in accordance with our mission statement and core values:

 “Our mission is to advocate for satisfactory aesthetic outcomes – as agreed upon by the mastectomy patient and surgeon(s) – for those who choose to go flat.
 We inform and support patients, demand increased accountability for medical professionals and institutions, and collaborate with patients and the surgeons who care for them to establish resources and protocols that will make a difference.”